We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The American Academy of Pediatrics (AAP) recommends that infants who are exclusively breastfed or receive less than 1 liter of formula daily get 400 IU of vitamin D daily, starting from day 1 through until your baby reaches their first birthday.

-Moms who can’t or choose not to breastfeed also often need much more vitamin D than what’s currently recommended or included in most prenatal vitamins.
+Moms who cannot or choose not to breastfeed also often need much more vitamin D than what’s currently recommended or included in most prenatal vitamins.
 Have your doctor check your vitamin D levels and then supplement with vitamin D3 accordingly.

 Not consuming enough vitamin B12 in your diet